Nonye2K3/chia/Connecting-the-UI-to-a-remote-daemon.md

 ### Is the daemon's port opened on the firewall?

 Run `sudo ufw status | grep 55400` or your OS and firewall equivalent.
 You should see something like `55400/tcp                  ALLOW`.

+### Is VMWare Plugin Service bound to daemon port?

+Verify port default port 55400 is not bound to VMWare Plugin or other service on daemon host.
+If pre-bound, stop other service or change `daemon_port` value in `config.yaml`.